alexklibisz/elastiknn/docs/pages/api.md

 ## Mappings

-Before indexing vectors you must define a mapping specifying one of two vector datatypes and a few other properties.
+Before indexing vectors you must define a mapping specifying one of two vector datatypes, an indexing model, and the model's parameters.
-These determine how vectors are indexed to support different kinds of searches.
+This determines which queries are supported for the indexed vectors.

 ### General Structure